Colorado National Monument: Park history

-The area was first explored by John Otto, who settled in Grand Junction in the early 20th century.
+The first European to explore the area was John Otto, who settled in Grand Junction in the early 20th century.
 Prior to Otto's arrival, many area residents believed the canyons to be inaccessible to humans.
 Otto began building trails on the plateau and into the canyons.
 As word spread about his work, the Chamber of Commerce of Grand Junction sent a delegation to investigate.
 The delegation returned praising both Otto's work and the scenic beauty of the wilderness area, and the local newspaper began lobbying to make it a National Park.
 A bill was introduced and carried by the local Representatives to the U.S. Congress and Senate but a Congressional slowdown in the final months threatened the process.
 To ensure protection of the canyons President William Howard Taft (who had visited the area) stepped in and used the highest powers available to him via the Antiquities Act and presidential proclamation to declare the canyons as a national monument.